Goo-aw233/MSPCManagerHelper/README.md

 ## 🖹 Choose Your Language

-Select your region and language to continue.
+Please select your language to continue

-选择你的语言地区以继续。
+請選取你的語言以繼續 | 请选择你的语言以继续

 [繁體中文 (臺灣)](./README.zh-tw.md) | [简体中文 (中国大陆)](./README.zh-cn.md)

 ## 👏 Introduction

-This is a utility `MSPCManagerHelper` designed for **Microsoft Corporation** `Microsoft PC Manager`, this tool is designed to help users to solve the problems encountered to provide fast and convenient solutions.
-Welcome to <https://pcmanager.microsoft.com> to download and try the latest version of Microsoft PC Manager! 😉
+`MSPCManagerHelper` is a utility tool designed to complement `Microsoft PC Manager`.
+It aims to provide users with efficient and convenient solutions for resolving issues they may encounter.
+Visit <https://pcmanager.microsoft.com> to download and experience the latest version of Microsoft PC Manager and join our [User Community](https://forms.office.com/r/EPcrKfUbjK)! 😉

 > [!IMPORTANT]
-> We are not organized by Microsoft Coporation or its subsidiaries to write this document, and are not employees of Microsoft Coporation or its subsidiaries.
+> This tool is not developed or endorsed by Microsoft Corporation or its subsidiaries.
+The authors are independent developers with no affiliation to Microsoft or its subsidiaries.

 > [!NOTE]
-> Parts of MSPCManagerHelper refer to links from third-party (i.e., non-official Microsoft) web pages.
-These pages appear to provide accurate and safe information to help you solve your problem.
-However, please remain aware of ads promoted on these pages that are often categorized as PUPs (Potentially Unwanted Products).
-Before downloading and installing a file or application, please thoroughly research any products promoted on the page.
+> Some features of `MSPCManagerHelper` include references to third-party (non-Microsoft) web pages.
+While these pages may offer accurate and helpful information, they might also contain advertisements categorized as PUPs (Potentially Unwanted Products).
+Please exercise caution and thoroughly review any products or files before downloading or installing them.

 ## 💻 Development